In June of 2017, my husband and I flew to Ohio, loaded up a U-Haul van full of

 Oh, what's that you say?
 You've heard - or maybe convinced your own eyes to believe - that Iowa is boring?
 Well.
 If you think that endless rolling hills covered with green ribbons of corn under perfect puffy clouds through pale blue skies lack poetry, I can't help you.
 And if you find the endless waves of corn that will feed our nation's great livestock herds and bring steaks and bacon to our tables uninteresting, alas.

 But I love Iowa.
 And in one short afternoon, I was reminded why.

 ^ Sunset at our hotel in Newton.
-No words can describe the glory of glorious puff heartland clouds alit with clear golden light from a fiery sun sinking behind the rolling hills.
+No words can describe the glory of majestic heartland clouds alit with the clear golden light of a fiery sun sinking behind the rolling hills.

 And really, no words can accurately capture the slowly mounting excitement that comes from passing through this sweet pastoral landscape on a journey toward the rugged West.
 There's nothing like an afternoon in Iowa.

 Here are all of our adventures from this summer road trip across America: